If you have ever had a building plan rejected, you will

 With the plastic house becoming an alternative housing option, natural resources will be preserved, and problems that have plagued home owners, such as woodrot and crumbling bricks, may become a distant memory.

-Adjustable outdoor roof system for rain or shine
+Adjustable outdoor roof system

 A cross between a veranda and a pergola, the Vergola is an ingenious adjustable louvred outdoor roofing system that provides protection from the sun and rain or allows ventilation with shade or sun when required.
 Invented by engineer Tony Rossiter in 1983, the ingenious product won the Australian Design Award in 1985 and 1987, and the Prince Philip Prize for Australian Design in 1986.